cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 ### Staging

 After developing the pipeline code, but before deploying in development, the pipeline should be run on staging for at least a week.
-This involves setting up some cronicle jobs as follows: first the indicator run
+This involves setting up some cronicle jobs as follows:

+first the indicator run

 Then the acquisition run

+See @korlaxxalrok or @minhkhul for more information.

 https://cronicle-prod-01.delphi.cmu.edu/#Schedule?sub=edit_event&id=elr5clgy6rs